Flumpet: Recordings and performances

-Made popular by the works of Art Farmer and The Art Farmer Septet, the Flumpet can be heard on his record Silk Road.
+Made popular by Art Farmer, the Flumpet can be heard on several of his recordings from the 1990s, including Soul Eyes, The Company I Keep, The Meaning of Art, and Silk Road.
+Farmer also used the instrument for 1994 live performances of Haydn's trumpet concerto with the Austrian-Hungarian Haydn Philharmonic Orchestra.

 At a 1997 performance by Boston Symphony Orchestra, Charles Schlueter played the Flumpet in place of the post-horn solo of Mahler's Symphony No. 3.

-Farmer also used the instrument on Haydn's trumpet concerto.

 Film composer and musician Mark Isham played Flumpet on the soundtrack for the 1997 film Afterglow.